wilsonzlin/minify-html/README.md

 # minify-html

-Uncompromisingly fast and smart HTML + JS minifier, available for Rust, Node.js, Python, Java, and Ruby.
+An HTML minifier meticulously optimised for both speed and effectiveness, available for Rust, Node.js, Python, Java, and Ruby.

 **Smart**